asoa/rasa_chatbot/data/nlu.md

 - coughing, runny nose, sore throat
 - didn't sleep much, headache, fever
 - fever, aches and a headache
+- I have a fever
+- Temperature 101.4, chills, nausea, diarrhea
+- i think i have the flu
+- my body aches and I'm very tired
+- i am very weak and have chills
+- I wake up with chills.
+I don't really have an appetite

 ## intent:thanks
 - Thanks